sayedafif/F1-Championship-Predictor/README.txt

+F1 Championship Predictor.
-A Pen created at CodePen.io.
-You can find this one at https://codepen.io/sayedafif/pen/gGLvLr.
+You can find this one at https://codepen.io/sayedafif/pen/oGYabO.